RyuZhihao123/CHITreeProject/README.md

 We can obtain any number of different tree variants of the same species by adjusting parameters and randomly selecting the production rules per iteration.

 Nowadays, due to the strong capability of parametric L-system, this algorithm has become one of the most popular approach to generate realistic 3D tree models for games or movies.
-And it has formed a huge algorithm set that contains many variants with unique features.
+And it has formed a huge algorithm set that contains many variants with unique features.  <a id="tool1"/>

 Considering that the Parametric L-system is not the main focus of our paper, and is a quite complicated algorithm framework that cannot be briefly summarized in a short manner, please refer to these relevant papers or articles for more details on its mechanism:
 [[Wikipedia: L-system]](https://en.wikipedia.org/wiki/L-system)